slaught/antlr4-ruby/README.md

 Missing Features
 ----------------
 * Ruby runtime is not in a proper module and library setup
+* Ruby MRI encoding causes fails with some generated ATNs.
-* The Ruby test for integration with antlr4 are missin
+* The Ruby test for integration with antlr4 are missing
 * Proper attribution of all code